 Tulsa offers plenty of walkable districts worth the exploration, from historic staples to newer innovations.
 Plan a day trip or a full weekend spent visiting local arts, entertainment, dining and nightlife options with the help of this guide to Tulsa’s most unique districts.Learn More

-The Circle Cinema opened in 1928 and is located in the Chilton Building built by architect William R. Chilton.
-Though the theater was constructed after the age of the silent movie, it was originally equipped with a two-manual, four-rank Robert-Morton pipe organ.
-Located in the historic Whittier Square Shopping Center, Tulsa’s first suburban shopping center, the Circle Cinema is architecturally noteworthy for its unusual height, colorful brick and narrow setback.
+Debuting in 1928 in the Chilton Building, the theater was constructed just after the silent film age and during the dawn of a new cinematic era.
+Located in the historic Whittier Square Shopping Center, Circle Cinema is architecturally noteworthy for its unusual height, colorful brick and narrow setback.

 Generations of Tulsans remember the theater's popularity with young crowds in its early years.
 The ten-cent price of a movie ticket included a feature film and serials.
 “The Green Hornet” serials drew neighborhood children to the heater, while adults enjoyed films like James Bond series “Goldfinger” and rerun double-bills of “Dr. No” and “From Russia With Love.”

 Now, guests can visit Circle Cinema to view films outside the realm of mainstream fare while enjoying the ambiance of this historical movie theater.